 George was the next Finnis child, born in 1793.
 He decided to follow his father’s example of solid hard work and civic duty.
 He went into partnership with John Ronalds, an auctioneer and his son Edward, an upholsterer.
 They traded not only in those two areas, but as estate agents, insurance agents, ironmongers and (bizarrely) bell-hangers.
 George was also a trustee of St Bartholomew’s alms-house and JP both for Hythe and for Kent.
 He was mayor in 1828 and 1833 and looked set to follow his father’s record, but the upcoming young James Watts dominated council life for many years and George did not serve again as Mayor until 1849.

-On 11 August 1830, he had married Anne Castle, a widow and together they had two daughters, though one, Jane Maria, died aged eight and is recorded on the same memorial as her father.
+On 11 August 1830, he had married Anne Castle, a widow, the daughter of William Elphicke of Tenterden.
+Together they had two daughters, though one, Jane Maria, died aged eight and is recorded on the same memorial as her father.
 The other was Elizabeth.
 Like his father, he supported Stewart Marjoribanks in the 1830 General Election.
 However, in 1837, it was reported that he now supported the Conservative Party.
 He died on 3 May 1850 at his sister Jane’s house in Regents’s Park.
 His wife died on 4 July 1856 in Hackney.

 The next child born to Robert & Elizabeth Finnis was another girl, Jane, baptised on 17 May 1796.
 She married Thomas Pilcher a farmer of Cheriton in St Leonard’s church in June 1818.
 Although he continued living in Cheriton, he was a Hythe jurat (councillor), probably because he had married the daughter of a freeman.
 There were no children of the marriage and when Thomas died in 1844, he left all his land to his brother Jesse, presumably to keep it in the family.
 However, Jane was handsomely provided for, with a lump sum of £6000 and a life annuity of £400.